Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 In the Default section, choose either Scale based on a metric or Scale to a specific instance count.

-In the Default section, choose Add a rule.
+In the Rules section, choose Add a rule.

 On the Scale rule pane, set up your criteria and action to take when the rule triggers.

 When you're finished with your autoscale settings, save your changes.